 You may itemize your deductions for Kentucky even if you do not itemize for federal purposes.
-Generally, if your deductions exceed \$2,360, it will benefit you to itemize.
-If you do not itemize, a standard deduction of \$2,360 is allowed.
+Generally, if your deductions exceed \$2,400, it will benefit you to itemize.
+If you do not itemize, you may elect to take the standard deduction of \$2,400.